Pyrdacor/Ambermoon-Advanced/dungeons.md

 - Scimitar
 - Silver cutlery

-The other chest in the lower level contains a cursed dagger and simple clothings.
+The other chest in the lower level contains a cursed dagger.

 The chests in the upper level just contain:
 - Alcohol